jefftriplett/jefftriplett.github.io/_pages/about.md

 I was voted in by the community as a Director for the [Python Software Foundation (PSF)](https://www.python.org/psf/) for the 2018 to 2020 term and then for a second term from 2020 to 2023.

+I served as the PSF's Treasurer from 2020 to 2022 and a Vice Chair from 2022 to 2023.

 ### [Django Events Foundation North America (DEFNA)](https://github.com/defna)
 {:.mt-4 .-mb-4}